Skip to content

 include_transaction: boolean # Wrap in BEGIN/COMMIT

-include_drop_tables: boolean # Include DROP TABLE statements
+include_truncate: boolean # Include TRUNCATE TABLE statements

 disable_fk_checks: boolean # Disable FK checks during import